Early Learning & Care Council of Australia

 The nationally approved Australian early learning framework for children from birth to five years of age is “Belonging, Being and Becoming: The Early Years Learning Framework for Australia (EYLF).”
 The curriculum supports early childhood education in promoting each child’s early learning, wellbeing, and development.

 A skilled and stable workforce of qualified educators is the single most important contributor to high quality in early learning environments.
-Children’s early childhood learning experiences are nurtured by warm, trusting relationships in a stable environment..
-Accordingly, quality early education (childcare) providers develop teams of educators who support each other and engage in regular planning and professional learning.
+Children’s early learning experiences are nurtured by warm, trusting relationships in a stable environment.
+Accordingly, quality early education providers develop teams of educators who support each other and engage in regular planning and professional learning.

-Quality early learning providers also useresources that contribute to the child’s learning and development.
-The physical indoor and outdoor space provides:
+Quality early learning providers also use resources that contribute to the child’s learning and development.
+The physical indoor and outdoor spaces provide:

 • A sense of belonging;